aosp-mirror-neo/platform_libcore/tools/expected_upstream/README.md

 * python3
 * python3-git
   * Install it via `apt install python3-git`
-* A remote `aosp` is setup in your local git repository
+* A remote `goog` is setup in your local git repository

 ## 1. Setup
 ```shell